 Housing and Facilities

-As a non-degree student, you can use Yale’s library system, as well as all laboratories, computer facilities, and other spaces required for your course work.
-You are also entitled to purchase a membership at the Payne Whitney Gymnasium, purchase Yale Health Plan coverage, and apply for university parking.
-Even though you are not eligible for student housing, you can still eat with other students by buying a university dining hall meal plan.
+Non-degree students may use Yale’s library system, as well as all laboratories, computer facilities, and other spaces required for course work.
+They may also purchase membership at the Payne Whitney Gymnasium, Yale Health Plan coverage, and may apply for university parking.

 Yale College Programs of Study